7thResonance/7thResonance-Reaper-Scripts/README.md

 Scripts;

-Auto send MIDI - Send seelcted track's CC to a track which can be sent back to otorized faders.
+Auto send MIDI - Send seelcted track's CC to a track which can be sent back to motorized faders.
 Insert Markers - Based on mousepointer.
 Either on the ruler,or on the item itself Freeze Instrument - Auto bypass FX and only freeze Instruments